-And so it is really important to keep reminding you of upcoming deadlines and aspects of compliance at all times.
+In order to do so, it is really important to keep reminding you of upcoming deadlines and aspects of compliance at all times.
 These will include:

-- Helping you to keep good records and making you aware of the things you should be keeping by providing you with advice and checklists.
+- Helping you keep good records and making you aware of the things you should be keeping by providing you with advice and checklists.
 Keeping fully compliant and good records will help you avoid enquiries and penalties from HM Revenue & Customs.

 - Prompting you to provide exactly what we need to complete your accounts.
 Making you aware of what to submit (and why) will ensure that work (accounts, tax returns etc.) is done as quickly as possible, with as little effort on your part as possible.
 We want to make it as hassle-free for you as possible.

-- Book-keeping prompting you to provide on a monthly basis all the required information that enables us to keep your book-keeping up-to-date and current.
+- Book-keeping: prompting you to provide on a monthly basis all the required information that enables us to keep your book-keeping up-to-date and current.
 This will aid in the preparation of management accounts or other financial reports that may be requested by banks or other financial institutions.